Apply for Permits, Visitor Permits, Works Permits, Suspensions and Car Park Season Tickets

 - Permits can only be issued to properties listed within the relevant Traffic Regulation Order (TRO) A TRO is a legal document which specifies the restrictions in place and the provisions to those restrictions, including which properties are eligible.

-- Permits can only be issued to a vehicle up to 5.25m in length and 2.28m in height.
+- All permit types, including Visitor permits or any electronic equivalent, can only be issued to a vehicle up to 5.25m in length and 2.28m in height.
 Unless the relevant Traffic Regulation Order specifies otherwise.
-If a permit is issued and the vehicle is found to exceed these specifications, the permit will be withdrawn.
+If a permit is issued and the vehicle is found to exceed these specifications, the permit will be withdrawn and a penalty Charge Notice may be issued for the vehicle not being the specified class.

 - A valid permit allows the vehicle to be parked in a valid parking bay, within the permit parking zone printed on the permit.